donesvad/java-ui-test-airalo/README.md

 ### CI/CD Integration

 This project is integrated with GitHub Actions for CI/CD.
 Every push to the repository triggers automated test runs.
 The results will be available in the GitHub Actions tab.

-> **TODO**: Add the ability to choose which browser to use for tests via CI (this feature is already implemented for local execution).